 A buyer in the market for a red light therapy device should be primarily concerned with finding the most EFFECTIVE light therapy device, not necessarily the most energy efficient.

-Having said that, any increased energy consumption from the use of 5w LEDs is trivial.
+Having said that, any increased energy consumption is trivial.
 LEDs are highly efficient which is why they are THE industry standard for light therapy products.
 Furthermore, the reason for driving more energy through the LEDs is of course, to generate increased light output i.e. higher irradiance.

 We discuss some more key parameters shoppers should consider in detail in our Definitive Red Light Therapy Buyers Guide.

-Next the article claims that the 5w LEDs may run warmer.
+Next the article claims that higher power LEDs may run warmer.
 While this may be true, it is essentially just a restatement of the first point above.
 Yes, it is obvious that LEDs which have more electrical energy powered through them may run slightly warmer.

-Again this increased warmth is trivial and the use of higher powered LEDs is a purposeful part of our overall design to drive higher irradiance and ultimately create the most EFFECTIVE red light therapy devices.
+Again any increased warmth is trivial and our choice of LEDs is a one design input of our overall design to drive higher irradiance and ultimately create the most EFFECTIVE red light therapy devices.